 Of course, there are many other reasons to bring these employees on board, not least of which is the fact that you might just have to.
 Given the aging of the American population, more and more workers will be either affected by a chronic condition or impacted by the need to care for a friend or loved one who is.

 When making a cost-benefit analysis, ensure that you don't needlessly set aside a potentially valuable team member solely because he or she has more issues than the average worker.
+Creating diversity in the workplace allows for higher engagement for all employees.
 And of course, be sure that you know your legal responsibilities when interviewing a candidate who stipulates that they have such a situation.

 Speaking of the law, it has plenty to say about candidates and employees who suffer from chronic diseases or are caregivers.
 Let's take a look at the relevant rules and an employer's responsibilities in relation to them.